-General: Indiana Black Expo, Inc. ("Organization") was organized to establish scholarships; develop, implement and support youth programs; and to inform and educate the public as to the economic, educational, political, religious, and social achievements and cultural development of African-Americans.
+General: Indiana Black Expo, Inc. ("Organization") was organized to inform and educate the public as to the economic, educational, political, religious, and social achievements and cultural development of African-Americans and to develop, implement and support youth and family programs.